 Practising motivating yourself is all about discipline, and to learn discipline, you have to start small.
 This was something I learnt as a kid and I believe is one of the reasons I find taking action second nature today.
 My dad’s always been a standards man, no matter how big or small the job, no matter how insignificant the task seems, he has his standards and he expects them met.
 That’s a lesson I learnt early on.

-In my mid-teens, I discovered that I had so much more energy, happiness and motivation I did things I truly cared about and upheld my standards and principles.
+In my mid-teens, I discovered that I had so much more energy, happiness and motivation when I did things I truly cared about and upheld my standards and principles.
 Likewise, the more disciplined I was with small habits, the easier the big things became.
 I started putting things away as soon as I’d finished using them, I did my homework as soon as I could and always on time, I didn’t lay in unless my body needed it, I always made sure I wasn’t late to things.
 They seem like small things, but they’re helpful actions that made my life easier.
 They became second nature and suddenly, bigger things started to become easier and more approachable too.

 So start small, start doing small things to make your life better and work your way up.
 Do it for your benefit.
-Empower yourself to do those things because they’re important to you and because they’ll improve you.
+Empower yourself to do those things because they’re important to you and because they’ll benefit you.

 Learn to see failures for the lessons they are